 - Loitering

-- This guideline assesses the records below as Clear:
+- This category labels the records below as Eligible:

 - Prostitution

-- This guideline assesses the records below as Clear:
+- This category labels the records below as Eligible:

-- Records that this setting identifies are potentially available for expungement.
+- This category includes records potentially available for expungement.

-- Many states are passing legislation that allows for certain offenses such as marijuana possession to be expunged, or removed from public record.
-However, awareness, cost, and a complex legal process prevent most people from pursuing expungements.
-Only about 6.5% of legally eligible people actually receive an expungement.
+- Many states allow for certain offenses, such as marijuana possession, to be removed from public record, or expunged or sealed.
+However, awareness, cost, and a complex legal process prevent most people from pursuing expungement.

 Guidelines for lookback period

-Guidelines for the lookback period focus on how many years have passed since the record's most recent event, called the "context date."
 Setting guidelines for the lookback period is similar to setting an "age limit" for each of 55 record categories.
-You can indicate when you consider the record no longer relevant and want it assessed as Clear.
+You can indicate when you consider the record no longer relevant and want it assessed as Eligible.
 By default, all record categories appear as Review.

 Note